zodwick/ntent/README.md

 | a boarding pass | adds the flight to your calendar |

 screenshot and text are interchangeable inputs. the agent doesn't care how it gets the information — it cares about what to do with it.

-## why this matters

-claude computer use is arguably the greatest productivity boost we've seen this decade. but most Indians don't have access to a computer — almost every Indian does have a smartphone.

-ntent brings agentic capability to the phone. not a chatbot. not an assistant you have to babysit. an agent that observes, understands, and acts.

 ## philosophy